Android Market Share: The Fight for Mobile Leadership

 Constant Change is Here to Stay

-Throughout the last year, geopolitical tensions brought instability and opportunities to the mobile market.
+Throughout the last years, geopolitical tensions brought instability and opportunities to the mobile market.
 Giants are faltering as upstarts nurture growth in new markets.
-The result is volatility and uncertainty in Android market share rankings as we enter 2020.
+The result is volatility and uncertainty.

 For now, the battle for the top spot rages on.